danieltdt/unqlite-ruby/README.md

 # UnQLite for Ruby

-UnQLite interface for ruby programs
+[UnQLite](http://www.unqlite.org/) interface for ruby programs.

+Note: This is an alpha version and many features are missing!
+But, I would love to merge some pull-requests to make it better (:

 ## Installation

+You have to install UnQLite into your system and compile it as a shared library.
+Unfortunately, UnQLite doesn't have a Makefile (or something like that) to automate that step.
+If you are on linux, you can check [this gist](https://gist.github.com/danieltdt/5693070) and compile it using gcc.

-Add this line to your application's Gemfile:
+After installing UnQLite, add this line to your application's Gemfile:

     gem 'unqlite'